 - What size loss are you prepared to handle?
 (Effective large loss management, over 20,000 square feet, comes with time, experience and significant investment in capital or strategic partnership with other restoration professionals.
 It's something restoration contractors grow into.)

 - What is your average response time to investigate a situation?
 (Investigation is the process that begins to determine the extent of the damage.
 It does not include setting any drying equipment.)

-- What is your average response time to act on a situation once a propsect decides to work with you?
+- What is your average response time to act on a situation once a someone decides to work with you?
 (This is critical.
-If there is stanind water or completely saturated materials in your home that water is still migrating and causing damage.
+If there is standing water or completely saturated materials in your home that water is still migrating and causing damage.
 The longer it sits, the worse it gets.
-In the northwoods anything over 2 hours is unacceptabe unless the contractor you want to work with is involved in another job at the time of your call.)
+In the Northwoods anything over 2 hours is unacceptable unless the contractor you want to work with is involved in another job at the time of your call.)